GerhardBotha97/Nodini/README.md

 ## Environment Variables:
   1. To use them, place the variable you want between single underscores eg `_Secret_`.
   2. When you Build the playbook, it should appear, and you can enter whatever value you want.
-  3. If it is a secret, you can hide it with the checkbutton.
+  3. If it is a secret, you can hide it with the check-button.

 ## Runners